PierfrancescoSoffritti/android-youtube-player/README.md

 </LinearLayout>
 ```

-or you can create it programmatically and manually add it to a ViewGroup
+Or you can create it programmatically and manually add it to a ViewGroup.

 ```java
 YouTubePlayerView youTubePlayerView = new YouTubePlayerView(this);
 layout.addView(youTubePlayerView);
 ```

-if the height of the View is set to `wrap_content`, the View will automatically have an aspect ratio of 16:9, to match the aspect ratio of most YouTube videos.
+If the height of the View is set to `wrap_content`, the View will automatically have an aspect ratio of 16:9, to match the aspect ratio of most YouTube videos.

 ### XML attributes
 If you add the view to your XML layout you have the possibility to set a few custom attributes, to customize the view's look and behavior.
 Everything can also be done programmatically.